swordfischer/swordfischer.github.io/_posts/2024-05-22-HTB-WriteUp-Counter_Defensive.md

 # Answering the tasks
 First, we need to grab the `counter_defensive.zip` file, and unzip it, it contains another file named `evidence.ad1` - this is a [FTK Imager]() image.

-This was done during the CTF, and priorities were not on "the right way" - many roads lead to Hell, and mine is paved with wierd invocations.
+This write-up was formalized during the CTF, and priorities were not on "the right way" - many roads lead to Hell, and mine is paved with weird invocations.

 Another important thing to note, is that I don't add **all** the steps I did before figuring out the solution.
 Sometimes a lot of time is spent on goosechases or rabbitholes - I learn from it, but there is not much value for you as a reader to go through that process (or perhaps there is).
 Nobody wants to see me run `strings` and `grep` a thousand times!